Almost all orbits of the Collatz map attain almost bounded values: -adic distribution of iterates

 \section{$3$-adic distribution of iterates}

 In this section we establish Proposition \ref{rach}.
-Let $n, \mathbf{N}, c_0, m$ be as in that proposition.
+Let $n, \mathbf{N}, c_0, n'$ be as in that proposition; in particular, $n' \geq (2+c_0) n$.
 In this section we allow implied constants in the asymptotic notation, as well as the constants $c>0$, to depend on $c_0$.

 We first need a tail bound on the size of the $n$-Syracuse valuation $\vec a^{(n)}(\mathbf{N})$:

 \begin{lemma}[Tail bound] We have

 \end{lemma}